decentdao/decent-contracts/docs/MultisigFreezeGuard.md

 contract IBaseFreezeVoting freezeVoting
 ```

+Reference to the IBaseFreezeVoting implementation that determines whether the Safe is frozen.

 ### childGnosisSafe

 ```solidity
 contract ISafe childGnosisSafe
 ```

+Reference to the Safe that can be frozen.

 ### transactionTimelockedBlock

 ```solidity
 mapping(bytes32 => uint256) transactionTimelockedBlock
 ```

+Mapping of transaction hash to the block during which it was timelocked.

 ### MultisigFreezeGuardSetup